johnwilson/bytengine/docs/tutorial/page_2.rst

 Proposed Layout
 ===============

-Right lets start building up our Bytengine directory structure already!
+Right, lets start building up our Bytengine directory structure already!

 So we should probably start by creating our **lytpages** application directory to contain our data